grcc-cis-openlab/app-development/README.md

 ### Styles, Assets, and Pages

-Jekyll will copy any HTML or Markdown page found at in the site root over to the `/docs` directory in the same relative location.
+Jekyll will copy any HTML or Markdown page found in the site root over to the `/docs` directory in the same relative location.
 For example, the 404.html page found at `/docs-src/404.html` will be copied to `/docs/404.html`.

 Directories which begin with an underscore, `_`, are not copied - these are assuming to be "building blocks" by Jekyll.
 Directories which do **not** start with an underscore